 For the 200 exposed veterans in the United Kingdom there may be hope yet.
 An amendment to the bill working its way through the House of Lords would eliminate the arbitrary 1987 cutoff is gaining some necessary governmental support.
 If the amendment passes, then veterans and civilians alike would be eligible for compensation.

 Watching the debacle unfold across the pond sheds some unflattering light on how we treat our veterans.
 Though many of our servicemen and women were unnecessarily exposed to asbestos while on active duty – especially those stationed those in the Navy or fought in the First Gulf War – the real issue for our veterans is the discrepancy in care and treatment.
 As a nation, we need to take a long, hard look at whether we are meeting the needs of our veterans universally, and immediately address those areas that are falling short.

-Posted by John Vogel on June 24, 2013, With 306 Reads Filed under Health.
+Posted by John Vogel on June 24, 2013, With 307 Reads Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.